Embryo Contract Service – $350

 So, what exactly needs to happen?

 In most states, embryo donation is legally considered a property transfer, not a traditional child adoption.
-That means there are less hoops to jump through, saving you both time and money.
+That means there are fewer hoops to jump through, saving you both time and money.

 Whether you decide to work with a lawyer, agency, or choose to purchase an embryo contract from NRFA, you’ll want to make sure your agreement covers terms like party confidentiality, rights of the adoptive family, what will be done with the remaining unused embryos, and release of liability for the donor family.*

 How much does embryo donation contract cost?

 The legal fees for an attorney can be more than $2,000, but you can buy an embryo contract for $350.00 here (even if you don’t want to match on NRFA).
 We’ll have your agreement drawn up by our legal team to be notarized and shared across each party.